saylordotorg/course_bio307/Unit02.md

+---
+layout: default
+title: "BIO307: Microbiology"
+course_description: "An examination of how to understand microorganisms, including their taxonomy and identification, chemistry and metabolism, growth, reproduction, and genetic characteristics.
+Particular emphasis on the common organisms that cause human disease, including bacteria, fungi, protozoa and helminthes, and viruses.
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Microbial Metabolism** <span id="2"></span>
 *Cellular metabolism is the collection of all chemical reaction that takes place in the cell.
 You have already studied cellular metabolism in